-- (i) to provide a guided and focused training platform; - (ii) to create a simulated environment that is similar to the operational forecasting environment, to drive the participants to go through the monitoring, analysis, diagnosis, prognoses and decision-making processes;
+- 1. To provide a guided and focused training platform; - 2.
+To create a simulated environment that resembles the operational forecasting environment and to guide the participants through the monitoring, analysis, diagnosis, prognoses and decision-making processes; - 3.
+To enhance the participants' learning experience by selecting past weather events with various meteorological conditions, including TCs and rainstorms;